Did you know that the microorganisms in our soil directly affect our mood, intelligence and immunity?

 Technical, in-depth instruction in preparing financial forecasts, choosing between debt and equity capital raises, and understanding your cash flow model.

 Getting smart about what we’re spending our food dollars on: discernment between good buys and sucker buys in terms of quality, nutrient density, and value.

 An in-depth exploration of the power of consumer demand to either (literally) destroy mountains, river and ocean ecosystems, or to restore environments and regenerate equitable social and economic relationships in an evolving global economy.

 A survey of different forms of “money” through history, combined with a contemporary discussion of different capital forms, including natural capital, contingent valuation of ecosystems and ecosystem services, and the creation of a sustainable financial and economic framework.

 An in depth discussion of the myriad dimensions, challenges and opportunities encountered in social and impact entrepreneurship; as well as tools and techniques for team building, organizational culture, board cultivation and strategic planning.

-By booking Aaron Perry you are supporting the Y on Earth Community, a project of Regenerative Earth, a 501(c)3 charitable organization.
+By booking Aaron Perry you are supporting the Y on Earth Community, a 501(c)3 charitable organization.